git4example/genai-fsx-workshop-on-eks-auto/content/030_module_explore_karpenter/index.en.md

 weight : 30
 ---

-## Automation used for the creation of this Amazon EKS Cluster
+## Automation used for the creation of your lab Amazon EKS Cluster

-The Amazon EKS cluster in this workshop was created with [**Terraform**](https://www.terraform.io/) using the [**EKS Blueprints for Terraform**](https://github.com/aws-ia/terraform-aws-eks-blueprints).
+The Amazon Elastic Kubernetes Service (EKS) cluster in this workshop was created with [**Terraform**](https://www.terraform.io/) using the [**EKS Blueprints for Terraform**](https://github.com/aws-ia/terraform-aws-eks-blueprints).
 You can explore the blueprint by looking into the `~/environment/eksworkshop` folder on your Cloud9 instance, to learn how it could be used in a your environment.

 **Terraform** is an infrastructure as code tool that lets you build, change, and version infrastructure efficiently in AWS.

 **EKS Blueprints for Terraform** helps you compose complete EKS clusters that are fully bootstrapped with the operational software that is needed to deploy and operate workloads.
 With EKS Blueprints, you describe the configuration for the desired state of your EKS environment, such as the control plane, worker nodes, and Kubernetes add-ons, as an IaC blueprint.
 Once a blueprint is configured, you can use it to create consistent environments across multiple AWS accounts and Regions using continuous deployment automation.

-:::alert{header="Important" type="info"}
+:::alert{header="Note" type="info"}
-Explore the Amazon Elastic Kubernetes Service (Amazon EKS) section in the AWS Console and the properties of the newly created Amazon EKS cluster.
+Take a moment to explore the  [Amazon EKS cluster via the AWS Console](https://console.aws.amazon.com/eks),  to view the cluster configuration, and the 2 worker nodes.
 :::

 ## Explore the Karpenter installation